dndworld/dndworld.github.io/rp-rules.md

 Sometimes rules are bent for the sake of better storytelling and flow.
 Some DMs have House Rules pinned in their channel, which might differ from the usual rules.
 People make mistakes, but if it doesn’t make a huge impact on the game, it is entirely up to the DM to make an adjustment or let it go.

 You may point out rules as you understand them in the appropriate OOC channel if you feel something was left out and it really matters to you.
 However, stubbornly arguing the precise interpretation of game rules with your DM negatively impacts the gameplay experience, and should be avoided.
-If the issue is severe enough to make a report, please send a `@-FanMail-` to file an official complaint.
+If the issue is severe enough to make a report, please send a `@FanMail` to file an official complaint.
 ==- 6️ **Don’t metagame.**
 **Metagaming** means using OOC knowledge to give yourself an IC advantage.